OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md

 1. **[Setting up the chain parameters](#1-setting-up-the-chain-parameters)**
 2. **[Deploying your AnyTrust chain](#2-deploying-your-anytrust-chain)**
 3. **Getting the AnyTrust Orbit chain information after deployment**
-4. **Setting valid keyset on parent chain**
+4. **Setting valid key set on parent chain**

 The deployment of an AnyTrust Orbit chain involves defining and setting up the <a data-quicklook-from="data-availability-committee-dac">`Data Availability Committee (DAC)`</a> keyset.
-This keyset includes keys from the appointed members of the DAC, it's required for ensuring data availability and integrity.
-Once you have selected your committee members and gathered their keys, these keys are then configured into a keyset using the Orbit SDK.
-This keyset is subsequently embedded into the chain, serving as a verification mechanism to maintain the trust and security of the AnyTrust chain.
+This key set includes keys from the appointed members of the DAC.
+They are required to ensure the chain's data availability and integrity.
+Once you have selected your committee members and gathered their keys, the Orbit SDK helps you configure these keys into a keyset.
+This key set is then embedded into the chain, serving as a verification mechanism.

 Let's go through each deployment step: